 "I believe we all have untapped potential.
 And we all need support to achieve our goals," Hemsworth says in a press release for the app.
 "Centr puts the world's best in the palm of your hand, to help you develop a healthier body, stronger mind and a happier life."

 So what does it take to look like Thor?
-LIVESTRONG got the lowdown on his most recent fitness and nutrition strategies from Zocchi, as well as how it's evolved with each Avengers movie.
+LIVESTRONG.com got the lowdown on Chris Hemsworth's diet and workout strategies from Zocchi, as well as how it's evolved with each Avengers movie.

 Chris Hemsworth's Workout Routine